Scaling of Fock-space propagator and multifractality across the many-body localization transition: Scaling of

-For the finite-size scaling shown in Fig.\ \ref{Fig:delta_scaling}, $W_{c}=3.75$ was employed.
+~\\ \textbf{Dependence of scaling results on $W_c$:} For the finite-size scaling shown in Fig.~\ref{Fig:delta_scaling}, $W_{c}=3.75$ was employed.
 Fig.\ \ref{SFig:LastFig} gives corresponding results for the scaling collapse on choosing $W_{c}=3.5$ and $4$.
 As seen, the quality of scaling is quite robust to the variation in $W_{c}$.